EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 df.groupby(['movieId']).size().min()
 >>>18
 </pre>
-After filtering the movies with the lesat ratings, our new dataset consists of 71.419 movies and the smallest number of ratings becomes 18.
+After filtering the movies with the least ratings, our new dataset consists of 71.419 observations and the smallest number of ratings became 18.
 <h3>Model Selection</h3>
-<b>If you use the train_test_split of surprise, you can't use your train data with model selection.</b> So, we'll use the scikit-learn version of the train_test_split that we have already imported.
+<b>If you use the train_test_split of surprise, you can't use your train data with surprise models.</b> So, we'll use the scikit-learn version of the train_test_split that we have already imported.
 <pre>
 df_train, df_test = train_test_split(df, test_size=0.2, random_state=7)
 </pre>
-Still, we're going to need some changes to make the our database work with surprise.
+Next, we're going to make some changes to make our database work with surprise.
 <pre>
 reader = Reader()
 dfsv = Dataset.load_from_df(df[['userId', 'movieId', 'rating']], reader)
 cv_train = Dataset.load_from_df(df_train[['userId', 'movieId', 'rating']], reader)
 </pre>
-Reader helps turning a standard dataset into surprise dataset.<br>
+Reader helps turning a standard dataset into a surprise dataset.<br>
 dfsv is the surprise version of our normal database; this will be used later.<br>
 cv_train is our train data.<br><br>
 Let's run some models on the cv_train to see model performances.
 We'll use a for loop for this.<br><br>